Active Release Technique

 – Half hour clinical massage: $50

-- Note: Ask the front desk for the cost of other services and item.
+- Ask the front desk for the cost of other service combinations and items.

 - We do also offer further discounts if you pay for packages of visits, ask our front desk for more info.